If you don’t know, Microsoft has a tool called Advanced Group Policy Management, or AGPM for short.

 - Use PolicyPak to more securely manage your desktops and applications

-PolicyPak was designed by Group Policy MVP Jeremy Moskowitz – who “wrote the book” on Group Policy, runs MDMandGPanswers.com, and lives and breathes Group Policy and enterprise software deployments and desktop lockdown.
+PolicyPak was designed by former Group Policy MVP Jeremy Moskowitz – who “wrote the book” on Group Policy, runs MDMandGPanswers.com, and lives and breathes Group Policy and enterprise software deployments and desktop lockdown.
 In fact, feel free to download a free chapter on AGPM from Jeremy by clicking here

 When you’re ready to add the desktop superpowers you need and then manage them using Group Policy and AGPM, PolicyPak is here for you.